 The CollegeXpress Team wishes you all the best in your classes, and we hope you finish out the year confident and strong!

-For more advice to help you through this stressful time, check out our coronavirus resource page.
+For more advice to help you through this stressful time, check out our COVID-19 resource page.